-When SDDENR receives an application for coverage under the draft general permit or an application for an individual permit from a WWTF, department staff will conduct a thorough review of the application and other available information to determine if the facility is eligible for coverage under the draft general permit.
+When SDDANR receives an NOI for coverage under the draft general permit from a WWTF, department staff will conduct a thorough review of the application and other available information to verify the facility is eligible for coverage under the draft general permit.
 Based on this review, the department will then make the decision to grant or deny coverage under the draft general permit, or request any additional information.
 Facilities that meet the conditions for coverage under the draft general permit still have the option of obtaining an individual permit if requested.
 In addition, the Secretary may require an individual permit for a facility, pursuant to the provisions in ARSD Section 74:52:02:47.